Custom CSS

 Rising While Falling: Mid-career Invisibility as a Career Advancement and Retention Barrier for Women Clinical Informaticians

-2025 Clinical Informatics Conference DEI/Health Equity Presentation
+2025 Annual Symposium DEI/Health Equity Presentation

 Presentation Time: 08:00 AM - 09:00 AM